viperML/neohome/src/content/blog/no-home-manager/index.md

 each activation.
 I don't know what's that thing doing in there, and I don't want to see it.
-- File backups: for some reason, KDE modifies some files handled by Home Manager -- which I don't really care for.
+- File backups: for some reason, KDE modifies some files handled by Home Manager -- I didn't want to configure these files, and I didn't care for them either.
 So after activation, Home Manager has two behaviors that you can choose: aborting, or backing up the file in question.
 For the second option, Home Manager will create backups indefinitely, you can't limit them.
 I failed trying to push for a file-deleting solution, please read and make your own conclusions: [#4971](https://github.com/nix-community/home-manager/pull/4971).
-- The Home Manager CLI is a mess of bash.
-With all the "nice" (notice the sarcasm) error handling from bash applications.
-And I don't want to deal with it when it breaks.
+Myself from the future: as I was writing this, I discovered there is an undocumented `.force` option, which predates my PR.
+Too many mixed signals...
 - Option duplication: there are many things that are not only available through HM and NixOS.
 For example, you can configure your neovim wrapper through `programs.neovim` in both of either of them, but the options may have subtle